nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Special Content Requirements

-Some content files have certain contents that are required to be included and marked up correctly.
+This section outlines markup requirements for covers, title pages, and parts.

 ### Cover and back cover

-The cover should be captured in a separate file from the back cover and only contain the cover image.
-The [`linear`](https://www.w3.org/TR/epub-33/#attrdef-itemref-linear) attribute with value `"no"` must be applied to the [^itemref^] element in the package [^spine^] corresponding to the cover file.
+If a front cover is present, it must be placed in a separate XHTML file that should contain only the cover image.
+In the package [^spine^], the corresponding [^itemref^] element must have the attribute `linear="no"` to exclude it from the main reading order.

-The front cover, when available, must be captured as a `.jpg` or `.png` image file and given the name `cover.jpg/png`.
-The attribute [`properties`](https://www.w3.org/TR/epub-33/#attrdef-properties) with value `"cover-image"` attribute must be applied to the [^manifest^] [^item^] element corresponding to this image.
-The [^img^] element referencing the cover image must have a [^/role^] attribute set to `"doc-cover"`.
+The front cover image, when available, must be a `.jpg` or `.png` file named `cover.jpg` or `cover.png`.
+The corresponding [^item^] element in the [^manifest^] must include the attribute `properties="cover-image"`.
+Additionally, the [^img^] element referencing the cover image must have the attribute `role="doc-cover"`.

-The back cover should be captured as the first frontmatter file in the title with the right- and left flaps as subsections.
-The following [^global/class^] attribute values must be applied to the parent and child [^section^] elements where appropriate:
+The back cover should be included as the first frontmatter file in the publication, with right and left flaps as subsections.
+The following [^global/class^] attributes must be applied where appropriate:

 - `<section class="backcover">`
 - `<section class="leftflap">`
 - `<section class="rightflap">`

-The placement of the back cover file might vary between agency-specific guidelines.
+Placement of the back cover file may vary based on agency-specific guidelines.

-Ordering Agencies may require a "legal page" or other frontmatter content to be inserted into the title.
-The specifications and placing of this will be up to the Ordering Agency.
+Ordering Agencies may also require a legal page or other frontmatter content to be inserted.
+The specifications and placement of such content will be determined by the Ordering Agency.

 ### Title Page